Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 ## Recap
 I successfully created a logical diagram of the SOC environment.
-This diagram wwell serve as a roadmap for the infrastructure I’ll be working on throughout the project.
+This diagram will serve as a roadmap for the infrastructure I’ll be working on throughout the project.
 Each element, from the servers to the private network, is now clearly mapped out, and I’m ready to start configuring the actual environment.

 # Day 2: Synopsis to the ELK Stack

 ## Synopsis
 Today, I focused on understanding the ELK Stack, a combination of **Elasticsearch**, **Logstash**, and **Kibana**, which plays a crucial role in security operations.
 These tools help in centralizing, managing, and visualizing logs, making it easier to analyze and respond to security events.
-By the end of this session, I have a better grasp of how the ELK Stack works and its benefits in a SOC environment.
+By the end of this session, I will have a better grasp of how the ELK Stack works and its benefits in a SOC environment.

 ## Elasticsearch
 The "E" in ELK stands for **Elasticsearch**, which is a poIrful database used to store and search logs.
 It can handle various types of logs, such as: